-Camilla grew up in apartheid South Africa and was an activist in the anti-apartheid movement.
+Camilla grew up in South Africa and worked in the anti-apartheid movement.
 After college, she managed outreach and communications for independent publishers who originated works by anti-apartheid intellectuals and artists, including Nobel Laureates Nelson Mandela, Nadine Gordimer, and J.M.
 Coetzee.
-She launched Becket Films with Jim Becket in 2005 with a mission to focus on international environmental issues, social justice, and health.
+She launched Becket Films with Jim Becket with a mission to focus on international environmental issues, social justice, and health.
 Camilla has co-produced several Becket Films projects, including the award-winning Sons of Africa, and films for the Religion, Science, and Environment series about besieged water bodies around the world that feature leading environmentalists and climate change activists as well as religious and indigenous leaders.

 Anthony launched his film career as a cinematographer on Might Times: The Childrens’ March, which won an Oscar for Best Documentary: Short Subject in 2005.
 He went on to attend film school at New York University’s Tisch School of the Arts and since then has edited documentaries for The History Channel and many reality shows for the networks, including The Hunt with John Walsh, which was nominated for an Emmy in 2015.
 In the current iteration of his career, Anthony edits documentaries that try to help save industrialized civilization from itself, including Kiss the Ground, an inspiring guide to reversing climate change through the way we grow food.